jay-tux/nexion/player/curses.md

 A Curse can be in any of the five following stages: prepared, cast, active, karma and finished.

 #### Prepared
 The curse has been slotted into a spell slot and has been prepared.
 When the curse is in this stage, it can be cast by using one action.
-Casting requires a target.
+Casting requires a target (which should be within 30 feet).

 **Example:** *(continuing on the previous example) with the* [Curse of Crawling](./curses.md#curse-of-crawling) *prepared, I can cast it on, say, an enemy Ogre.
 This takes one action and, supposing I haven't cast anything before, I have the* [Curse of Lithomancy](./curses.md#curse-of-lithomancy) *left prepared, as well as another 3 level 1 spell slots, 2 level 2 and 1 level 3 spell slot.*